Skip to content

 Main character

 Develop a main character that your audience can relate to.
-This character should exude the core value you've already identified for your story.
 Usually main characters are people who represent your customer, your brand, or your product.

 A good example of a main character who represents a product once again comes from Apple.
-Their Mac vs. PC commercials use two people, one who represent's Apple's Macbook, and another who represents a PC.
+Their Mac vs. PC commercials use two people, one who represents a Macbook and another who represents a PC.

 You may or may not need a supporting cast for your story.
-These could be people your character leans on for help or advice, and/or someone who is creating the chaos that your main character experiences.
+These could be people your character leans on for support/advice or someone who is creating the chaos that your main character is challenged by.

 Challenge

-Through your market research, you have identified one or more challenges that your target audience face.
-Pick one to focus on for your story, and craft a series of events that the main character experiences in order to bring that challenge to life.
+Through your market research, you have identified one or more challenges that your target audience faces.
+Pick one to focus on, then craft a series of events that bring that challenge to life.

-These obstacles, are what creates the emotional roller coaster for the audience, hooking and holding their attention while they wait to see how the story will turn out.
+Obstacles create that emotional roller coaster for the audience, holding their attention while they wait to see how the story will turn out.

 Solution

-Determine how you will present your product, service, or brand as the solution to overcoming the challenge facing the main character.
+Determine how you will present your product, service, or brand as the hero of your story, meaning the solution to the main character's main challenge.

 Call-to-Action